LaurenBoutin/strokers/strokers_for_mpv/README.md

 An axis can be disabled by setting the min and max to the same value.

+#### Overriding the funscript path

+The argument `--script-opt=funscript_path=path/to/my.funscript` can be passed to MPV, in order to override the funscript in use by the plugin.

+Adjacent funscripts for other axes will be detected automatically.

 ## Licence

 This plugin is currently under the GNU AGPL v3 or later.